Data Efficient Human Intention Prediction: Leveraging Neural Network Verification and Expert Guidance: IADA: Iterative Adversarial Data Augmentation

 \subsection{Expert Guidance for Labeling}

-With the adversaries obtained from formal verification, we need to label them before augmentation.
+With the adversaries $x'$ obtained from neural network verification, we need to label them before augmentation.
 The proposed IADA framework uses expert guidance to guarantee the safety and accuracy of the training.
-The framework requires human expert to verify the newly added adversaries.
-It uses a scheduler to balance the required human effort and the training accuracy.
-We use an ensemble NN and the $L_{\infty}$ distance check to construct the scheduler.
-The ensemble NN indicates whether the adversary is meaningful.
-We say a data is meaningful if humans can properly interpret the data label.
-For example, the disturbance to human trajectory that violates human kinematic cosntraints or to MNIST image that have two digits shown in one image are not meaningful.
-The scheduler requires human verification if $\delta_0>d$ or the ensemble model agrees that the adversary is meaningful, where $d$ is a pre-defined threshold.
-Based on the application, a smaller $d$ can be chosen to require more frequent human verification to improve the training accuracy, while a larger $d$ alleviates the amount of human effort.
+Note that the underlying assumption is that the human oracle has ground-truth knowledge.
+The framework queries human experts to verify the newly added adversaries.
+It uses a scheduler to balance the required human effort and the training performance.
+We use the $L_{\infty}$ distance check to construct the scheduler since it indicates the distance between the adversarial data $x'$ and the root $x_0$.
+In general, a smaller distance value indicates the two data points are more similar and more likely to share the same label, whereas a larger distance represents the data points are different.
+The scheduler requires human verification if $||x_0-x'||_{\infty}>d$, where $d$ is a pre-defined threshold.
+The unverified adversaries will be pseudo-labeled by assigning the identical label as the root.
+Based on the application, a smaller $d$ can be chosen to require more human effort to improve the training and data expansion performance, while a larger $d$ alleviates the amount of human effort.